JohnAlexCO/weaver/README.md

 *formerly named crawler*

-##### Day "6", Weaver 0.0.0
-Repurposed the code from `https://johnalex.co/studio` and `https://johnalex.co/soap` to build a prototype of Weaver.
-Weaver will use the old Crawler logo, page, et cet, since it's intended to perform the same purpose.
-It's an entirely new code-base written in JavaScript that handles files and post requests, too.

 ## Basic Use
 1. Download and unzip Weaver into your project directory.
 2. Write an `app.js` file, like so